 Christian Homeschool Co-op is designed as a ministry to homeschooling families with school-aged children.
 Therefore we ask you to wait to join the CHC until your oldest child who will be attending co-op is at least 5 years of age (by Sept.
 1 of the current school year).
 If you have school-aged children, classes are available for ages birth through 12th grade.
-A parent is expected to stay and serve in a classroom or Women's Fellowship Group.
+A parent is expected to stay and serve in a classroom.

 Also, you must complete your registration with the state of New Mexico as a homeschool in order to register for CHC.

 - To serve in the co-op as a classroom teacher or assistant for the duration of the semester.